Course Start Date

-This is a full time, face to face course.
-You will need to attend approximately 17 hours of class, over 4 days a week for 17 weeks.
-As well as the in-class component, you will need to complete approximately 9 hours of other study per week.
+This is a Full Time, blended delivery course.
+You will need to attend approximately 16.2 hours of class, over 4 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 8.4 hours of other study per week.

-You may also be required to complete approximately 3.4 hours of additional study each week outside of class hours, including private study, research and assignment preparation.
+You may also be required to complete approximately 3.2 hours of additional study each week outside of class hours, including assessment/assignment preparation/private Study.

 IS THIS COURSE RIGHT FOR YOU?